 Mission & Charge: Created by an Act of the West Virginia Legislature in 1999, the Berkeley County Roundhouse Authority is a public corporation.
 It is charged preservation and redevelopment of the Martinsburg Baltimore & Ohio Railroad Shops, a 19th century maintenance hub strategically situated between Baltimore and Cumberland, Md.
 The site was designated West Virginia's 16th National Historic Landmark in 2003.

-Board of Directors: Members are appointed to 3-year terms by the Berkeley County Council, the governing body of Berkeley County.
-The City of Martinsburg has been invited to appoint three members.
+Board of Directors: Members are appointed to 3-year terms by the Berkeley County Council, the governing body of Berkeley County, and Martinsburg City Council.
+Board officers are elected to one-year terms in December.

 Vice-Chair: Mike Hite

 Secretary: Elaine Mauck

 Board Members: Justin Bird, H.D.
 Boyd, Timothy Johnson, Lesley Lopez, Clarence E. Martin III, Dena Morgan, James Rickard, Jennifer Smith